Last Updated on June 3, 2026

 Climb Clérgios Tower

 Out of all the traditional dishes to try in Porto, Francesinha is definitely the most iconic.
-The monster sandwich, often called “a heart attack on the plate”, consists of bread, ham, beef, sausage, covered with cheese and beer sauce.
+The monster sandwich is often referred to as “heart attack on a plate” and here’s why.
+It’s made out of bread, ham, bologna, fresh sausage, red sausage, beef steak and covered with cheese and beer sauce.

 Visit some of Porto’s churches

-• Capela das Almas – with its exterior entirely covered in blue and white azulejos, Capela das Almas is one of the most beautiful churches of Porto.
+- Capela das Almas – with its exterior entirely covered in blue and white azulejos, Capela das Almas is one of the most beautiful churches of Porto.
 It’s located right on the busy Rua de Santa Catarina street and impossible to miss.
-The church is FREE to visit, so make sure to step inside as well.
+Free to visit,

 Day 7- Day trip to Douro Valley